PaulMcoding/Web-deployment-project/README.md

 interact with a database with
 	[10] authentication mechanism <-- sessions with puplic and private pages ✅ [10] CRUD ✅
-	[10] asynchronous communicaton ❓
+	[10] asynchronous communicaton ✅
 	[10] data consumption from a REST API ✅
 [10] responsive mobile first design ✅
 [10] code security ❓
-[10] design patters, code quality ✅+❓
+[10] design patterns, code quality ✅+❓
 [10] considering UX ✅
 node.js ✅
-add dianaferreiraTUDublin and cindytudublin as a collaborator ✅+❓ Any external code snippets must be properly acknowledged (for example with comments in the code) ✅+❓ [5] Advanced search and filter mechanism ❓
+add dianaferreiraTUDublin and cindytudublin as a collaborator ✅ Any external code snippets must be properly acknowledged (for example with comments in the code) ✅+❓ [5] Advanced search and filter mechanism ✅
-Currently [60/85]
+Currently [75/85]